 ConocoPhillips has oil and gas assets in Asia, Australia, Europe, and North America.
 In 2014 the company has oil production operations in the US, Norway, the UK, Canada, Australia, Timor-Leste, Indonesia, China, Malaysia, Qatar, Libya, and Russia.
-The US accounted for 57% of the company’s revenues.
+The US accounted for 57% of the company’s revenues in 2014.

-The company manages its operations through six operating segments: Alaska (primarily explores for, produces, transports and markets crude oil, natural gas liquids, natural gas and LNG), Lower US 48 (where it holds 13.1 million net acres of onshore conventional and unconventional acreage) and Latin America, Canada, Europe, Asia Pacific and Middle East, and Other International.
+The company manages its operations through six operating segments: Alaska (primarily explores for, produces, transports and markets crude oil, natural gas liquids, natural gas and LNG), Lower US 48 (where it holds 13 million net acres of onshore conventional and unconventional acreage), Canada, Europe, Asia Pacific and Middle East, and Other International.

 Sales and Marketing